vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   set interfaces vxlan vxlan241 group '239.0.0.241'

-The multicast-group used by all Leafs for this vlan extension.
-Has to be the same on all Leafs that has this interface.
+The multicast-group used by all leaves for this vlan extension.
+Has to be the same on all leaves that has this interface.

 .. code-block:: none